What OAuth 2.0 with PKCE is

 On the frontend, generate a

-code_verifier and code_challenge (PKCE), then redirect to the tenant’s /authorize endpoint:Exchange the code for an access_token in the callback
+code_verifier and code_challenge (PKCE), store the verifier in the session, and redirect to the tenant’s /authorize endpoint:4

-After the user consents, Cativa redirects to your URL with The response follows the OIDC standard and contains
+After the user consents, Cativa redirects to your URL with The response follows the OIDC standard:

 https://apis.cativalab.digital/tenant/api/v2/sso/{customerName}/.well-known/openid-configuration and lists every endpoint (authorize, token, userinfo, jwks) plus the supported algorithms (S256 for PKCE, ES256 for id_token signing).
 The public JWKS is served at https://apis.cativalab.digital/tenant/api/v2/sso/{customerName}/jwks.
 Libraries like jose (Node) or PyJWT (Python) read the discovery doc and validate the id_token automatically.Next steps